 So, let's take a closer look at what seems quite confusing at first sight.

-Looking at the classic Whiskey Smash, it is quite similar to the ingredients for a Mint Julep.
-And that's right because the Smash is a subtype of the Julep. -So, every Smash is a Julep but not every Julep is a Smash.
+Looking at the classic Whiskey Smash, you cannot fail to note the similarities to the ingredients for a Mint Julep.
+And, indeed, the Smash is a subtype of the Julep. -Thus, every Smash is a Julep, but not every Julep is a Smash.

-For Juleps, you stir in the fresh mint gently, whereas, for a Smash, the mint leaves are muddled and smashed rather heavily.
+One major distinction between other Julep Drinks and Smashes is the preparation.
+For regular Juleps, you stir in the fresh mint gently, whereas, for a Smash, the mint leaves are muddled and smashed rather heavily.

 Another difference is the addition of fruit.
-Smash cocktails often but not always make use of seasonal fruit either as part of the drink or in form of a cocktail garnish.
+Smash cocktails often -but not always- incorporate seasonal fruit as part of the drink or cocktail garnish.
+A regular Julep does not.

 Cocktail book author and drink historian David Wondrich claims that Smashes have been around since the 1840s.

-Also, he says that this cocktail category had reached its peak in popularity as early as the 1850s.
-This snippet from 1859 describing a young man's college experience only supports this theory:
+He states that this cocktail category even reached its peak in popularity as early as the 1850s.
+This snippet from 1859 describing a young man's college experience supports Wondrich's theory:

 "…he acquired the proper proficiency in Greek, Latin, Mathematics, slang, billiards, and Brandy Smashes."

-That statement had been published in Harper's Magazin (a forerunner of Harper's Bazaar) three years before the first printed version of a Smash cocktail was even published.
+The statement had been published in Harper's Magazin (a forerunner of Harper's Bazaar) three years before the first printed version of a Smash cocktail was published in 1862.

-In 1930, the famed Savoy Cocktail Book included the template for the Smash and listed it as a variation of the Julep cocktail.
-Literally, they stated that the "Smash’ is in effect a Julep on a small plan."
+Finally, in 1930, the famed Savoy Cocktail Book included the template for the Smash and listed it as a variation of the Julep cocktail.
+Literally, they stated that the "Smash’ is, in effect, a Julep on a small plan."

+The most widespread recipe certainly is the Whiskey Smash.
 In the 1990s, bartending legend Dale DeGroff brought the Whiskey Smash back to life.
-As he got bored of serving regular Mint Juleps, he started muddling mint leaves with lemon juice and shaking up the Whiskey Smash.
+He declared he was bored of serving regular Mint Juleps and started muddling mint leaves with lemon juice and shaking up the whiskey-based smasher.

-That initiated a renaissance of the Smash template as many bartenders started mimicking DeGroff's approach.
+That started a renaissance of the Smash template and soon other bartenders followed DeGroff's approach.

-Lately, a Gin-based Smash variation created by German bartender Jörg Meyer entered the stage.
-His combination of lemon, basil, and Gin soon became the most popular Smash cocktail of modern times.
+More recently, a gin-based Smash variation created by German bartender Jörg Meyer entered the stage.
+His combination of lemon, basil, and Gin soon became the most popular Smash cocktail of modern times: The Gin Basil Smash.

-If you want to try it, clearly, there's no better way than ordering at Meyer's Bar le Lion - one of the most popular cocktail bars in Hamburg.
+If you want to try the original, there's clearly no better way than ordering at Meyer's Bar le Lion - one of the most popular cocktail bars in Hamburg.

 - 2 oz Bourbon